9brada6/tabs-with-posts/tests/manual_testing.md

 2. Each article block should show the thumbnail if the option is selected.
 If is not selected, then an image that say no thumbnail available must be placed.
 3. Add a title that has a lot HTML tags.
 4. Test each meta/title with a long text, and long unbreakable text.
+5. Make sure that each function written in an article block reference article block class, even the_title() or the_permalink().

 ## CSS of Article Blocks